Change in Meal Menu Webpage Link

 - Promote nutrition education for all students

-- Universal Breakfast in the Classroom program increased the number of student breakfast meals by approximately 30%
+- Universal Breakfast in the Classroom program increased the number of student breakfast meals my approximately 30%

 - FoodShare piloted at approximately 40 schools

-- Fresh local produce procurement topped approximately $2.3 million dollars for FY2012
+- Fresh local produce procurement topped approximately 5.7 million dollars for FY2013-2014

-- Expanded professional development training in FY2012 to include training session for lunchroom attendants, cooks and porters and beginner computer training to School Dining Managers in preparation for Point of Sale ("POS") implementation.
+- Expanded professional development training in 2013-2014 to include training sessions for lunchroom attendants, cooks and porters and beginner computer training to School Dining Managers.

 Key Strategic Initiatives